Spring flowers and travel clothes for UK trip

 Toiletries

-The UK runs on different voltage and uses a different outlet style from the US or Europe.
 Check your hair dryer or similar appliance for signs it is dual voltage.
-The tag should say something link “INPUT AC 120V – 240V” on the label.
+The tag should say something like “INPUT AC 120V – 240V” on the label.
 If it only says 120V or 125V, then it is not going to be compatible with the higher voltage used in the UK and you could wind up frying it.

 I hope this list helps you sort through what to bring along on your spring visit to the UK!
 It may be a transitional season in the weather, but you’re in for a beautiful landscape during this time of year.